Trip Facts

 Day 01: Arrive at Kathmandu airport

-Altitude : 1,302 m / 4,269 ft.-Kathmandu
+Altitude above sea level: 1,302 m / 4,269 ft.

 Accommodation: Hotel Tibet or similar

-Upon your arrival at Tribhuvan International Airport in Kathmandu,, you will be warmly welcomed by our representative, who will be holding a “Nepal Sanctuary Treks” sign outside the terminal to greet you.
+Upon arrival at Tribhuvan International Airport in Kathmandu, you will be warmly welcomed by our representative holding a “Nepal Sanctuary Treks” placard.

-You will be transferred to your hotel in a private vehicle.
-After checking in and freshening up, our representative will meet you to give a detailed briefing on the upcoming itinerary, along with important safety guidelines and hygiene to ensure a smooth and safe trek.
+You will then be transferred to your hotel in a private vehicle.
+After checking in and freshening up, our representative will meet you to provide a detailed briefing on your upcoming itinerary, along with important safety guidelines and hygiene practices to ensure a smooth and enjoyable trek.

 Day 02: Cultural Introductory Tour and Trek preparation